-Old-age allowance: Age 53 with at least 6 years of coverage (age 60 with at least 10 years of coverage if voluntarily insured) and does not meet the qualifying conditions for the old-age pension or early pension.
+Old-age allowance: Age 53 with at least 6 years of coverage (age 60 with at least 10 years of coverage if voluntarily insured) and does not meet the qualifying conditions for the old-age or early pensions.

-The pension is payable abroad only if there is a reciprocal agreement; in the absence of a reciprocal agreement, the insured's contributions are refunded at retirement age or if permanently leaving the country.
+The pension is payable abroad only under reciprocal agreement; in the absence of a reciprocal agreement, the insured's contributions are refunded at retirement age or if permanently leaving the country.

-Disability pension: The insured must be assessed with a permanent loss of 2/3 of earning capacity for any work and have at least 8 years of coverage; at least 10 years of coverage if voluntarily insured.
+Disability pension: The insured must be assessed with a permanent loss of 66.7% of earning capacity and have at least 8 years of coverage; at least 10 years of coverage if voluntarily insured.

-Survivor pension: The deceased was a pensioner or met the contribution qualifying condition for a pension at the time of death.
+Survivor pension: The deceased was a pensioner or was eligible for a pension at the time of death.

-Eligible survivors are a widow(er) who was married to the deceased for at least 2 years and dependent orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Eligible survivors are a widow(er) who was married to the deceased for at least 2 years and dependent orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or with a disability).